yongPIK/BlockDiagonalMFRC/README.md

 2. Reservoir Hyperparameters for Ten Systems

-The values below are randomly generated and then optimized by Bayesian technique.
+The values below are optimized by Bayesian technique.

 | System Name	| W_in_r |  average degree d | spectral radius ρ |
 | :--- | :--- | :--- | :---|